skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 # Module D – Interactive Frontend using an API

-You are asked to create a frontend for the REST API from module C. Since the functionality created by you in this module, builds on top of the functionality created in module B and C, you will be given a working solution of Module C.
+You are asked to create a frontend for the REST API from module C. Since the functionality created by you in this module builds on top of the functionality created in module B and C, you will be given a working solution of Module C.
 You must use the provided solution and are not allowed to build on top of your own Module C solution.

 The users of the frontend will be able to discover the available AI services that the API provides.
 Each service is then